 Grab a friend and hit the clubs

 Looking to get out and enjoy a night immersed in the Asheville clubbing scene?
 Room Nine Nightclub is open Wednesday through Saturday and offers an adults-only nightclub environment sure to provide a night of carefree dancing.
 The Grove House Entertainment Complex refers to three separate venues: Club Eleven on Grove, Scandals Night Club, and Boiler Room.
-Scandals Night Club was voted #2 for “Place to Dance” in the Best of WNC 2016 contest, and while it's open to everyone, it is Asheville's premier gay dance club.
+Scandals Night Club, while open to everyone, is Asheville's premier gay dance club.

 Check out one of the local concert venues

 Get your groove on as you attend a live show at one of the local concert venues.
-The Orange Peel, Isis Music Hall, and New Mountain showcase talent from all walks.
+The Orange Peel and Isis Music Hall showcase talent from all walks.
 Big names such as Michael Franti, Xavier Rudd, Slayer and Ziggy Marley have visited at least one of these major venues in recent years.
-Other sites that showcase primarily local acts - our area has no shortage of exceptionally talented musicians - include Grey Eagle, Asheville Music Hall, and The Mothlight.
+Other sites that showcase primarily local acts - our area has no shortage of exceptionally talented musicians - include Grey Eagle, and Asheville Music Hall..

 Hit up a piano bar